sanx/sanx-blog-source/_posts/2014-08-21-safely-daemonizing-a-nodejs-server-in-ubuntu.md

-Safely "daemonizing" a `NodeJS` server in Ubuntu
+Safely *daemonizing* a NodeJS server in Ubuntu
 ====

 We don't want to run the NodeJS service as root just to be able to bind to